 There are a variety of factors that could cause us to reduce our prices and reduce our profit margins.
 They are, among others, increased price competition among record companies resulting from the Universal and Sony BMG recorded music duopoly, price competition from the sale of motion pictures in DVD-Video format and videogames, the negotiating leverage of mass merchandisers, big box retailers and distributors of digital music, the increased costs of doing business with mass merchandisers and big box retailers as a result of complying with operating procedures that are unique to their needs, the adoption by record companies of initially lower-margin physical formats such as MVI and any changes in costs associated with new digital formats.
 In addition, we are currently dependent on a small number of leading online music stores, which allows them to significantly influence the prices we can charge in connection with the distribution of digital music.
 Over the course of the last decade, U.S. mass-market and other stores' share of U.S physical music sales has continued to grow.
 While we cannot predict how future competition will impact music retailers, as the music industry continues to transform it is possible that the share of music sales by mass-market retailers such as Wal-Mart and Target and online music stores such as Apple's iTunes will continue to grow as a result of the decline of specialty music retailers, which could increase their negotiating leverage.
 Several large specialty music retailers, including Tower Records and Musicland, have filed for bankruptcy protection.
 The declining number of specialty music retailers may not only put pressure on profit margins, but could also impact catalog sales as mass-market retailers generally sell top chart albums only, with a limited range of back catalog.
-See "Risk Factors-We may be materially and adversely affected by the formation of Sony BMG Music Entertainment" and "Risk Factors-We are substantially dependent on a limited number of online music stores, in par
+See "Risk Factors-We may be materially and adversely affected by the formation of Sony BMG Music Entertainment" and "Risk Factors-We are substantially dependent on a limited number of online music stores, in particular Apple iTunes Music Store, for the online sale of our music recordings and they are able to significantly influence the pricing structure for online music stores."